databrew/traveldash/README.md

 To run the app locally, you must have a PostgreSQL database running.
 This database should be named `ARL`, have a schema named `pd_wbgtravel`, and have a table named `dev_events`.
 Here's how to create that from scratch.

-- Create a database named "arl" by entering into an interactive PostgreSQL session (`psql`) and then running the following: `CREATE DATABASE "ARL";`
+- Create a database named "ARL" by entering into an interactive PostgreSQL session (`psql`) and then running the following: `CREATE DATABASE "ARL";`
 - Connect to the database: `\connect ARL;`
 - Create a `pd_wbgtravel` schema: `create schema pd_wbgtravel;`
 - Create a table in the database via the following: